Mohammad-Gharb/pyiCub-doc/source/contributions/project_contribution.rst

 - A fork of the repository
 - A local development environment properly set up

-Familiarize yourself with the `GitHub Workflow <../Guide/Github_workflow.md>`_ to understand our development process and how branches are structured and maintained.
+Familiarize yourself with the `GitHub Workflow <github>`_ to understand our development process and how branches are structured and maintained.
 Even though as a team we are working in the same repository, refer to the `branching strategy <../Guide/Github_workflow.md>`_ once you have forked the repository.

 Development Workflow
 --------------------

-It is essential to utilize the provided `Docker <../Development/Docker.md>`_ container for development to ensure a consistent and reproducible environment.
+It is essential to utilize the provided `Docker <../development/docker>`_ container for development to ensure a consistent and reproducible environment.

-Once the container is running, to contribute code effectively follow `this <../Development/How_to_develop.md>`_ guideline.
+Once the container is running, to contribute code effectively follow `this <../development/how_to_develop>`_ guideline.

-Ensure your code follows our `Testing Strategy <../Management/Test_strategy.md>`_ and passes all required checks (`local test <../Development/Docker.md#running-tests>`_, CI, coverage, linting).
+Ensure your code follows our `Testing Strategy <testing>`_ and passes all required checks (`local test <../development/docker#running-tests>`_, CI, coverage, linting).

 Opening a Pull Request
 ----------------------

 We enforce a standardized pull request process to maintain code quality and traceability.
-Please follow the guidelines and use the `PR template <../Development/Pull_request.md#pull-request-template>`_ when opening a pull request.
+Please follow the guidelines and use the `PR template <pull_requests#pull-request-template>`_ when opening a pull request.

 Each PR must: